vhx/api-documentation/source/includes/_resource.customers.md

         <span class="text--transparent text-3">optional, default is "standard"</span>
       </td>
       <td>
         The customer's plan determines content accessibility.
 Values can be one of the following strings: <code>free</code>, <code>standard</code>.
         <br><br>
         This should be set depending on your product type.
-Use <code>free</code> if you are using a registration type subscription, otherwise you should use <code>standard</code>.
+Use <code>free</code> if you are using subscription that is free with registration.
+In any other case, you should use <code>standard</code>.
       </td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">